Want to Change Banks? Try This 'Soft' Strategy

 Reasons switching banks might not be a wise move

-Switching may not work in certain scenarios.
+Switching might not work in certain scenarios.
 If you rely on a local branch to assist you with banking, then going to an online bank takes away that in-person help.
 For some, having that help is necessary to keep finances in line.

 A checklist for soft switching bank accounts